maniSbindra/acs-workshop/linux-agents.md

 # Instructions to create ACS k8s cluster with linux agents

-## login
+## login - this step is not needed for Azure Cloud Shell, only needed if you have installed Azure CLI on your dev machine
 ```sh
 az login
 ```

-## List associated subscriptions
+## List associated subscriptions - this step is not needed for Azure Cloud Shell, only needed if you have installed Azure CLI on your dev machine
 ```sh
 az account list
 ```

-## set account if more than 1 subscription associated with login
+## set account if more than 1 subscription associated with login - this step is not needed for Azure Cloud Shell, only needed if you have installed Azure CLI on your dev machine
 ```sh
 az account set --subscription <subscription id>
 # verify correct account is set